Prethermalization and the local robustness of gapped systems

 At the same time, one may be surprised on physical grounds by this state of affairs: the intuition for prethermalization does \emph{not} rely on solvability of $H_0$, nor even a discrete spectrum in the thermodynamic limit.
 In fact, it should suffice to simply say that if $\Delta$ is a many-body spectral gap of $H_0$, and any local perturbation can add energy at most $\epsilon \ll \Delta$, then one has to go to order $\Delta/\epsilon$ in perturbation theory to witness a many-body resonance wherein a system, prepared on one side of the gap of $H_0$, can ``decay" into a state on the other side.
-In other words, if a many-body gap protects a subspace of Hilbert space in $H_0$, this should be robust against local perturbations for a long time: prethermalization, captured by (\ref{eq:thermalizationtime}), should hold.

-Indeed, such generalizations are known in special cases.
-The stability of gapped phases with topological order has been proven for frustration-free Hamiltonians \cite{michalakis2013stability,frustration_free_22}, which paves the way for topological quantum computing \cite{topoQC_KITAEV03,topoQC_RMP} and quantum memory \cite{topo_Hastings,QMemory_RMP} at zero temperature.
-Here the topological order hides information in the ground states nonlocally, so the gap does not close under small perturbations, and $\tau_{\mathrm{thermalization}}\rightarrow\infty$.
-However, the gap can close rapidly in generic gapped systems, like the Hubbard model, and (\ref{eq:thermalizationtime}) is the optimal bound one can expect.